 - How safe is my personal information?
 What policies exist to keep my information secure?

 Get more information regarding privacy policies and laws.

-- I am a health care provider and my patients have asked me about the new way to buy health insurance through the Connect for Health Colorado marketplace.
+- I am a health care provider and my patients have asked me about buying health insurance through the Connect for Health Colorado marketplace.
 Where can I find out more information about the marketplace?

 - I am a retiree and I am too young to be eligible for Medicare.
 I receive my health coverage through a retiree plan made available by my former employer.
 Is the retiree plan minimum essential coverage?

 Yes.
 Retiree health plans are generally minimum essential coverage.
 Get more information.

 - I have purchased private health insurance through the Connect for Health Colorado marketplace.
 Who do I contact to find out more information about my benefits and premiums?